pjsacchet/Windows-RAT/README.md

 Connected to agent at 192.168.111.128 on port 1550 Please select from the following options:

                 1) Write a file to a location on target

                 2) Get a file from a specific location on target

+                3) Perform a dir list for a particular directory on target

+                4) Perform a delete file off target

-            3) Exit
+                0) Exit

 ```